rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

 ### How does it work?

-Imagine an efficient local economy with a small circulating supply -- let's say 1 Bitcoin average.
+Imagine an efficient local economy with a small circulating supply -- let's say 1 Bitcoin on average with 10-20 Bitcoin in people's savings.
 Prices are in sats and traded over lightning with very few on-chain transactions